 1 in 10

-Watch officer throwing all engines in reverse while ordering the helm hard a-port, robbing the rudder of the authority it had while running.
+Watch officer throwing all engines in reverse while ordering the helm hard a-starboard (to port), robbing the rudder of the authority it had while running.
 (If instead he had reversed only the port engine, leaving the center and starboard engines in forward, or if he had reversed all engines while maintaining the original track, the Titanic might not have sustained fatal damage.
 A direct hit surely would not have flooded all six compartments.)

 1 in 20